SMALL GROUP. BIG EXPERIENCE.

 A break from the binoculars while we enjoy a picnic style lunch under a shady billabong during the heat of the day.
 To further our bird watching prospects, we venture into the nearby Atherton Tablelands for the last couple of hours.
 Locations such as Lake Barrine and Yungaburra have afforded our customers amazing birdlife encounters and opportunities for photographs over the years.

-The diverse range of birdlife and wildlife include 6 different Quail species, Magpie, Geese, Black Swans, 11 different duck species and three different Grebes, Darters and Cormorants, Pelicans, Crakes, Rails, Swamphens, Moorhens, Coots, Herons, Egrets, Bitterns, Ibis, Spoonbills, Storks (Jabiru), Cranes including Brolga, Sarus Crane, Bustards, Sandpipers, Godwits, Common Greenshank, Stints, Jacanas which thrive on the water lilies, Curlews, Stilts, Lapwings, Plovers, Dotterels, Terns.
+The diverse range of birdlife and wildlife include Quails, Magpie, Geese, Black Swans, 11 different duck species and three different Grebes, Darters and Cormorants, Pelicans, Crakes, Rails, Swamphens, Moorhens, Coots, Herons, Egrets, Bitterns, Ibis, Spoonbills, Storks (Jabiru), Cranes including Brolga, Sarus Crane, Bustards, Sandpipers, Godwits, Common Greenshank, Stints, Jacanas which thrive on the water lilies, Curlews, Stilts, Lapwings, Plovers, Dotterels, Terns.

 Birds of Prey including Osprey, Kites, Hawks, Eagles, Harriers and Falcons.
 Five different pigeons and doves have been recorded and of course the famous Red-Tailed Black Cockatoo.
 We have great sightings of Black Cockatoos at the Wetlands and on the road into Mareeba Wetlands.
 Parrots including Lorikeets, Rosellas & Red Wing Parrots.
 With 9 different varieties of Cuckoos, Koels and Coucals not to mention a great location if you wish to see owls; five different species, 3 different Frogmouths and Night jars.